lemuscanovas/synoptReg/README.md

 pca_precp <- raster_pca(precp_stack)
 ```
 <img src="img/precp_pca.png" height="600" />
-Now we are observing the spatial patterns of the precipitaiton over the Balearic Islands
+Now, we observe the spatial patterns of the precipitaiton over the Balearic Islands.

 ``` r
 # Nevertheless, we want a final map with the precipitation regions/regimes of our